 The long chain omega-3 fatty acids eicosapentaenoic acid and docosahexaenoic acid (known as EPA and DHA, respectively) have an important role in the inflammatory pathway.
-There is good evidence that omega-3 fats when taken as supplements can improve symptoms of RA.
+Omega-3 fatty acids continue to show potential as immune-suppressants and anti-inflammatory agents.
 They have been seen to slow the development of RA in animal models and reduce disease severity.
 In a review of 23 studies a fairly consistent but modest benefit was seen on joint swelling and pain, duration of morning stiffness, global assessment of pain and disease activity, and use of NSAIDs in patients taking fish oils, although none of these studies lasted more than 4 months, so longer term effects are unknown.
 Benefits have been noted to continue for 6 months after withdrawal of the omega-3 supplements.
 It can take up to 3 months to see the benefits of supplements therefore perseverance is important.

 Note: If taking fish oil supplements you should avoid fish liver oil capsules (e.g. cod liver oil).
 These supplements contain high amounts of fat soluble vitamins A and D which, if taken in large quantities over a period of time can have toxic effects.
 Always use pure fish oil products instead.
 Fish oils can interact with some medications e.g. Warfarin.
 Always seek medical advice before starting supplements.

 Liquid fish oil may contain a higher concentration of omega-3 fatty acids and may be a preferable way of taking fish oil for some people.
 However, omega-3 fats are highly perishable and destroyed by light, heat and air and will become rancid quickly once the bottle is opened.
 Capsules help to prevent rancidity as the fish oil is stored in a sealed environment.